QA Roles and Responsibilities Inside a Software Testing Team

 QA Team Responsibilities

-History knows a lot of embarrassing examples of software not being tested properly, like Apple’s group FaceTime issue or the Windows 10 problem with the Surface Book 2, that taught the IT industry to take QA seriously.
+History knows a lot of embarrassing examples of software not being tested properly, like Apple’s group FaceTime issue or the Windows 10 problem with Surface Book 2, that taught the IT industry to take QA seriously.
 No wonder tech companies nowadays strive for well-established quality assurance departments.
-To give you an idea of what you should expect from your software testing team, here are its most important responsibilities listed.
+To give you an idea of what you should expect from your software testing team, here are its most important responsibilities listed:

 Requirements Analysis